Click on a question to read the answer.

 - Salem: Reside in City of Salem and attend the city’s high school or private school for junior and senior years.
 May reside in City of Salem and be homeschooled junior and senior years.

-- Graduate high school with the following minimum cumulative grade point average (GPA) based on the locality from which you are applying:
+- Graduate high school in spring (summer graduates not eligible) with the following minimum cumulative grade point average (GPA) based on the locality from which you are applying:

 - Botetourt County = 2.5 GPA